nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3.
 The `execute` method of `ViewDepartmentCommand` is then called on the object, which returns a `CommandResult` object.

 Step 4.
-This checks if the department exist using the `department:isValidDepartmnet` by the department name which is `Finance` in this case.
+This checks if the department exist using the `department#isValidDepartmnet` by the department name which is `Finance` in this case.
 If there does not exist such `department` in the standardized list of departments in `departments#VALID_DEPARTMENTS`, a `CommandException` will be thrown and a message indicating invalid department will be shown.
 If the `department` exists, then the `MainWindow#handleViewDepartment` will be trigger, which results in the panel on the right being updated with the correct `department` information.

 ### Rate feature